|High Tech Pen Pals|

 Geography comes alive when students are partnered with a “high tech pen pal.”
 The first curriculum unit begins with mapping lessons so that students know where their school is located in relation to their watershed.
 This is the perfect opportunity for students to introduce themselves and talk about what it’s like where they live.
 While the re-stating of facts is important, teachers should challenge their students to make comparisons by asking questions.
 Does it snow where you live?
 How much precipitation do you get?
 What is the name of your river?
 Can you swim in it?
 Do boats travel on it?
 What kinds of pollution are in your river?
 It’s easy for students to stay motivated when they ask questions and get answers from their pen pal!

 Partner classes come from all over the U.S. as well as several other countries.
 As you can imagine, the different climates and ecosystems provide an incredible opportunity for research and comparison.
 If you’re not from New Mexico, we’ve included a few quick facts about New Mexico’s geography, climate and our largest river, the Rio Grande.

 Writing Across the Content Areas

-Writing in the content areas has been a very hot topic recently, because it is a powerful tool to reinforce learning.
+Writing in the content areas is a very hot topic, because it is a powerful tool to reinforce learning.
 We know that it is practically impossible to cover all the curriculum standards without integrating them somehow, and writing about science or social studies concepts is a great way to do this!
 We will provide writing prompts and assignment ideas for each RiverXchange activity, to help you address specific language arts standards and writing formats such as the friendly letter, the narrative, the persuasive essay, and RACE paragraphs.